oplS15projects/The-Sherman-Keyboard/README.md

 These files are used to define how the notes themselves are actually created.

 # additivesynth.rkt
-Running this will produce a tone that shows some of the research that has been done into manipulating the synth audio to produce different sounds.
+This file provides a method for generating audio data for all of the fundamental frequencies in the provided range (one octave) with a single procedure call.
+This procedure (GenerateAudio) takes as its one argument a hash table that contains all of the properties defining some timbre that will be used to generated audio.